Code-Institute-Submissions/northernspecimens/README.md

 2. I want to be able to book another course/make another purchase and check their social media.
 3. I want to be able to use the Google API to locate my course/the buisness so I can plan my journey there.
 ### Frequent User Goals
-1. As a Frequent User, I want to be able to book anymore courses, advancing my skills through my learning. through the contact form.
+1. As a Frequent User, I want to be able to book anymore courses, advancing my skills through my learning.
 2. I want to be able to make purchases of new products and contact the buisness about custom orders/pet preservation.
 3. I want to be able to pass on information to third parties in regards to the buisness for potential collaborations and larger projects.